Clubjudge/hari/README.md

 => #<Hari::Keys::Set:0x007fb5c45ae1b0>
 ```

-This returns an object to call then Redis `set` operations.
-But if you want all the set members instead, call it with the hashbang `!`
+This returns an object to call Redis `set` operations.
+If you want instead all the set members, call it with the hashbang `!`

 ```ruby
 Hari('user#42').set!(:friends_ids)